NOAA-OWP/DMOD/python/lib/evaluations/dmod/evaluations/specification/README.md

 Templates are environment specific - one environment may have an important template while another might not, but the templates are configurable, so more and more may be created as new use cases arise.
-Template Manager constructs (such as the [FileTemplateManager](template.py)) provide all the means necessary to find out what is available.
+Template Manager constructs (such as the [FileTemplateManager](template.py)) provide all the means necessary to find out what templates are available.
 Services providing access to evaluations should provide querying capabilities so that templates may be reused as much as possible.